vidhyadharan-03/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 Connect the supply(+5V) to the cirucit.
 Switch ON the main switch if the output is 1,then the led glows.
 ## Program:
+Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.

+Developed by: R.Vidhyadharan

+RegisterNumber: 22008663
 ~~~py
 module half_sub(x,y,d,b);
 input x,y;